versehe/AB_Testing_Notebook/Statistical Inference/04. Hypothesis Testing/README.md

 We will need to choose a level of Type 1 Error that we can tolerate, this is the ```Confidence Level```.
 For example, if we run the test 100 time, and we want only 5 times of result fails into Type 1 Error, then our confidence level will be 5%, and the z score will be around 1.645.
 <strong><ins>Please note the confidence level could appy to either 1 tail or 2 tails test</ins></strong>, depends on what kind of hypothesis you are getting.

+Once we decide the confidence level, we could get the confidence inteval and see if it fails into it.

+### T test
-Once we decide the confidence level, we could either get the confidence inteval or, reverse the process, calculate the z score (or t value if sample size is small) and compare with the confidence level.
+An alternative way to test the significance is t test.
+Basically, it reverse the process of getting confidence inteval, calculate the z score (or t value if sample size is small) and compare with the confidence level.
+Z = (X - μ)/SE= (X - μ)/{σ/SQRT(n)}
 ![alt](https://github.com/versehe/AB_Testing_Notebook/blob/master/Statistical%20Inference/02.%20Distribution/normal%20distribution.png)